-Cable ONE does not take stations away in a contract dispute.
+Sparklight (formerly Cable ONE) does not take stations away in a contract dispute.
 The station owner holds the ultimate right to decide if it will make its licensed programming available to cable subscribers in its market and will use that right in negotiations.
 Station owners do take away programming from customers and try to blame cable companies because we connect your TV to that channel.
 They employ this tactic to try and extract excessive prices that will drive up your monthly bill to unacceptable levels.
 We believe these actions are wrong and anti-consumer, but rest assured we will do everything we can to convince the station owner to return your channels if they ever take them down.
 Our goal is to always keep you connected while working toward a fair deal to keep your bill as low as possible.

 Why shouldn't I just switch to some other cable, satellite or telco video provider who can promise me what I want?